natumbri/mopidy-youtube/README.rst

 - Don't return ``None`` values to Mopidy when lookup or search returns invalid data.
 In Mopidy 1.0, this caused a crash.
 In Mopidy 1.1, this caused warnings about the YouTube backend returning invalid data.
-(PR: #35)
+(Fixes: #28, PR: #35)

 v2.0.0 (2015-04-01)
 -------------------